andrewcbuensalida/node-crash-course/readme.md

-for ci/cd, use cloud build to auto deploy from github. https://www.youtube.com/watch?v=Zd014DjonqE&t=498s except in the cloudbuild.yaml, for the deploy step, just did run start
+for ci/cd, use cloud build to auto deploy from github. https://www.youtube.com/watch?v=Zd014DjonqE&t=498s except in the cloudbuild.yaml, for the deploy step, just did run start for environment variables, i think i just manually went in cloud shell and added .env file for first time. i think it stays there even if there's an auto deploy from github.